-Department of Modern Languages and Culture Senior Lecturer
+Department of Modern Languages and Culture Interim Chair

 I received my B.A. in German and English Secondary Education from Capital University (summa cum laude) and both my M.A. and Ph.D. from the Department of Germanic Languages and Literatures at the Ohio State University.
 My dissertation topic in comparative literature focused on images of the body in contemporary German and American poetry by women.

-My research interests include poetry, women's studies, and film.
-My current projects include a translation of the most recent volume by the German poet Ursula Krechel, Voices from the Bitter Core (including translations of several poems for the publication of the International P.E.N.
-Congress in Berlin in May 2006), and biographies of German and American women poets (Ursula Krechel, Helga Novak, and Nelly Sachs) for the online research database The Literary Encyclopedia.
+My research interests include poetry, women's writing, translation, and film.
+A volume of novellas by the German author Anna Seghers which I’ve co-translated is forthcoming.
+Other recent projects include a translation of a poetry volume by the German writer Ursula Krechel, Voices from the Bitter Core (Host Publications, 2010), and biographies of German and American authors (Ursula Krechel, Helga Novak, Carolyn Forché, Christa Reinig, SAID, and Nelly Sachs) for the online research database The Literary Encyclopedia.